3 Days in Vancouver: A Complete Guide for First Timers

 Stop by the Gastown Steam Clock, and try to time your visit for the top of the hour to see it in action.
 The Gastown Steam Clock is not as old as it actually looks.
 It was only built in 1977 but it is made to look like a 19th-century timepiece.

-Continue to Chinatown and visit the Dr Sun Yat Sen Classical Chinese Garden
+Vancouver Chinatown and Dr Sun Yat Sen Classical Chinese Garden

 If you have the time, stop at the Dr Sun Yat Sen Classical Chinese Garden for a peaceful oasis in the middle of the city.